FAQs about BRAD and BURA

 What is the difference between BURA and BRAD?

-BRAD is the university’s publications database and aims to provide a comprehensive list of all of Brunel’s research publications.
-It is only visible to registered Brunel researchers.
+BRAD is the University’s research publications database and aims to provide a comprehensive list of all of Brunel’s research papers.
+It is only visible to registered Brunel researchers and research administrators.
 BURA disseminates and showcases the publications in BRAD by making the full-text freely available to the public via the internet, subject to copyright permissions.

-What is the Brunel Open Access Mandate?In September 2009 Senate implemented the mandate that “From January 2010, all staff are expected to place new research publications in the University’s research archive, BURA, subject to publishers’ copyright permissions”.
+What is the Brunel Open Access Mandate?In September 2009 Senate implemented the mandate that “from January 2010, all staff are expected to place new research publications in the University’s research archive, BURA, subject to publishers’ copyright permissions” The Mandate has been revised in line with new open access requirements and is published on Brunel's policies web page.

 What about copyright?It is ultimately an author’s responsibility to check the copyright permissions for each publication.
 In most cases the publisher will own the copyright of the article and so the full-text can only be made available via BURA if allowed by the publishers’ permissions.
 You can check the copyright status of your papers via the Full Text tab in BRAD or by using the SHERPA-RoMEO website.
 The publisher’s policy will indicate which version of an article can be added to BURA and any other restrictions, e.g. any embargo periods, etc.